SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/02-What-is-Multidimensional-Array.md

 # What is Multidimensional Array?

-The arrays you have been using so far have only held one column of data.
+The arrays we have been using so far have only held one column of data.

-But you can set up an array to hold more than one column.
+But we can set up an array to hold more than one column.

 These are called **multi-dimensional arrays**.